qir-alliance/qat/docs/src/DeveloperGuide/WritingAdaptor.md

 Recompile QAT and the adaptor is now QAT native.
 The final step is adding the adaptor to the pipeline: Open `qat/qir/Apps/Qat/QatConfig.cpp` and locate the line starting with `config.addParameter(adapter_pipeline_,`.
-Add the adaptor at the apppropriate place.
+Add the adaptor at the appropriate place.
 This will make the adaptor loaded by default.